 Crispy, flaky and delicious Urad Dal Kachori is my all time favorite snack.
-An irresistible and yummy snack filled with savory lentil stuffing and spices.
+An irresistible and yummy meal filled with savory lentil stuffing and spices.
 And yes, it’s Vegan!!

 Just writing about it makes my mouth water. 😉 Well then, why wait?
 Let’s move on with this recipe.
 Consider yourself warned – full flavor ahead and did I forget to mention that…. they are unbelievably flaky!

-RECIPE DETAILS – This recipe is divided in three steps –
+This recipe is divided into three steps –

 These kachoris are filled with a savory stuffing of urad dal and aromatic Indian spices.
 This stuffing is also referred to as pithi ka masala which is used in making yummy pithi wali parathas.
 Compared to other kachoris, urad dal kachori has a longer shelf life.
 This stuffing can be made ahead of time.